WaLLy3K/wally3k.github.io/README.md

 ## Unable to find the list maintainer; they're unresponsive or have another issue?
 Open a ticket here, and I'll be happy to see what I can do.

-I attempt to reply to GitHub tickets and mentions as soon <i>as soon as I notice open tickets</i>, so by all means __please__ ping me <a href="https://firebog.net/about">anywhere else that I frequent</a> that's convenient for you.
-Also, note that if a ticket is closed, you are welcome to comment on it still if you have any question, comment or concern. :smiley:
+I attempt to reply to GitHub tickets and mentions <i>as soon as I notice them</i>, so by all means __please__ `@` ping me <a href="https://firebog.net/about">anywhere that I frequent</a> that's convenient for you if `@`'ing on GitHub doesn't get a reply in a day or two.
+Also, if a ticket is closed, you are welcome to comment on it still if you have any question, comment or concern. :smiley: